Strategic Protection In SEC Enforcement Matters

 The SEC believes that as the United States’ securities exchanges mature into global for-profit competitors, there is even greater need for sound market regulation.

 Such regulation could impact ordinary citizens.

-The SEC oversees the key participants in the securities world, including securities exchanges, securities brokers and dealers, investment advisors, and mutual funds.
-Here the SEC claims to be concerned primarily with promoting the disclosure of important market-related information, maintaining fair dealing, and protecting against fraud.
+The SEC oversees the key participants in the securities world, including securities exchanges, securities brokers and dealers, investment advisers and mutual funds.
+Here the SEC claims to be concerned primarily with promoting the disclosure of important market-related information, maintaining fair dealing and protecting against fraud.

 The SEC is the primary overseer and regulator of the U.S. securities markets.
 However, the SEC works closely with many other institutions, including Congress, other federal departments and agencies, including law-enforcement, self-regulatory organizations (e.g. the stock exchanges), state securities regulators, and various private sector organizations.

 The SEC views itself “first and foremost [as a] law enforcement agency”.

 Consequently, an SEC investigation may lead to criminal charges.
 Therefore, it is imperative to consult with a criminal defense attorney before speaking with the SEC or other enforcement investigators, including internal investigators of various stock markets.

 The SEC’s Division of Enforcement assists the commission in executing its law enforcement function by recommending the commencement of investigations of securities law violations, by recommending that the commission bring civil actions in federal court or before an administrative law judge, and by prosecuting these cases on behalf of the commission.
 As an adjunct to the SEC’s civil enforcement authority, the division works closely with law enforcement agencies, including the FBI, in the U.S. and around the world to bring criminal cases when they believe it is appropriate.